Congo finally begins mpox vaccinations in a drive to slow outbreaks

 The continent of 1.4 billion people has only secured commitment for 5.9 million doses of mpox vaccines, expected to be available from October through December, Dr. Jean Kaseya, head of the Africa CDC, told reporters last week.
 Congo remains a priority, he said.

-At the vaccination drive in Goma, Dr Jean Bruno Kibunda, the WHO representative, warned that North Kivu province is at a risk of a major outbreak due to the “promiscuity observed in the camps” for displaced people, as one of the world's biggest humanitarian crisis caused by armed violence unfolds there.
+At the vaccination drive in Goma, Dr. Jean Bruno Ngenze, the WHO representative in the province, warned that North Kivu is at a risk of a major outbreak due to the “promiscuity observed in the camps” for displaced people, as one of the world's biggest humanitarian crisis caused by armed violence unfolds there.

 The news of the vaccination program brought relief among many in Congo, especially in hospitals that had been struggling to manage the outbreak.